 Stomach cancer is usually not found at an early stage because it often does not cause specific symptoms.
 Currently, there is no recommended screening for stomach cancer for people before a symptom or sign appears.
 In general, it is more common for people to be diagnosed with stomach cancer after symptoms and signs appear.

 When symptoms do occur, they may be vague and can include those listed below.
-It’s important to remember that these symptoms can also be caused by many other illnesses, such as a stomach virus or an ulcer.
+It is important to remember that these symptoms can also be caused by many other illnesses, such as a stomach virus or an ulcer.

-- Indigestion or heartburn
+Indigestion or heartburn

-- Pain or discomfort in the abdomen
+Pain or discomfort in the abdomen

-- Nausea and vomiting, particularly vomiting up solid food shortly after eating
+Nausea and vomiting, particularly vomiting up solid food shortly after eating

 Diarrhea or constipation

-- Bloating of the stomach after meals
+Bloating of the stomach after meals

 Loss of appetite

 Sensation of food getting stuck in the throat while eating

 Symptoms of advanced stomach cancer may include:

-- Weakness and fatigue
+Weakness and fatigue

-- Vomiting blood or having blood in the stool
+Vomiting blood or having blood in the stool

-- Unexplained weight loss
+Unexplained weight loss

-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new or a change in symptoms.

-The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose a different section to read in this guide.